sroerick/gendaleTHEGAME/README.md

 the official gendale game

-gendaleTHEGAME is a crowdsourced CLI based text-adventure game.
+gendaleTHEGAME is a crowdsourced CLI text-adventure game.

 You will have to set your IMAP settings in credentials.py